3 alternatives to red roses that still say ‘I love you’ on Valentine’s Day

 There’s no denying the romanticism of gifting a beautiful bouquet of red roses to one’s lover on Valentine’s Day.

-However, if you’re looking for something a little less clichéd on February 14, there are plenty of alternatives to the classic red rose that are equally as romantic.
+However, if you’re looking for something a little less clichéd on February 14, there are plenty of alternatives to classic red roses that are equally as romantic.

 Rebecca Syphers, who owns the floral design studio Porter and Hudson in the Southern Highlands, said she receives many requests for something other than roses on Valentine’s Day.